Mirko6/hello-world/README.md

-# hello-world
-just a trial

-trtet
-I have discovered America :D

-Samko is bad!
-tralalala
-Yes you are :D
+# 5 in a row AI

+Hey guys,

+This is our attempt to learn something about AI.